moefuerst/in-der-regel-sind-die-90er-vorbei/README.md

 # In der Regel sind die 90er vorbei

-In der Regel sind die 90er vorbei is a BSD-licensed open-source browser-extension to unclutter, de-90-tize and improve your derStandard.at experience. [[http://i.imgur.com/FirhnBd.png?1|(To make it look like this)]]
+In der Regel sind die 90er vorbei is a BSD-licensed open-source browser-extension to unclutter, de-90-tize and improve your derStandard.at experience. [(To make it look like this)](http://i.imgur.com/FirhnBd.png?1)

 ## Features
 * **90s b gone** – removes the background-colors to improve readability, restores (some) commonly accepted interface conventions of modern web-development